Calculation Logic

 FIFO Cost Calculation

-The FIFO cost is calculated with the following logic: the stock at the end of the period is determined, then the last purchase/output movements sufficient to cover the final stock are recovered.
-FIFO Cost: Total cost amount / Total quantity (of the above movements).
+The FIFO cost is calculated with the following logic: the stock at the end of the period is determined, then the last Purchase/Output/Assembly Output movements sufficient to cover the final stock are recovered (Total cost amount / Total quantity).

 LIFO Cost Calculation